LG Recalls 500,000 Electric Ranges After Fires and Pet Deaths

 Investigative reporter covering product safety and warranty issues in the appliance industry

-LG Electronics recalled approximately 500,000 freestanding electric ranges in February 2026 after 86 reports of unintended knob activation, 28 fires, more than $340,000 in property damage, and three pet fatalities.
+LG Electronics recalled approximately 500,000 electric ranges on February 6, 2025 after 86 reports of unintended knob activation, more than 28 fires, over $340,000 in property damage, and three pet fatalities.
 The problem: front-mounted control knobs that can be bumped, nudged, or pawed into the "on" position without the owner realizing it.

-Samsung issued a nearly identical recall affecting 1.1 million units with the same front-knob design flaw.
+Samsung issued a nearly identical recall in August 2024 affecting more than 1.1 million ranges with the same front-knob design issue.
 Between the two brands, roughly 1.6 million electric ranges are now flagged.

 The Design Problem

-Front-mounted knobs on freestanding ranges sit at counter height — right where a dog's nose, a toddler's hand, or a grocery bag can push against them.
-Unlike rear-mounted controls on slide-in ranges, there's nothing preventing accidental contact.
-The knobs on affected LG models rotate freely with minimal torque.
-No click, no detent, no resistance.
-A 15-pound dog leaning against the front panel can turn a burner to high.
+Front-mounted knobs sit at counter height — right where a dog's nose, a toddler's hand, or a grocery bag can push against them.
+The recall covers both freestanding and slide-in LG ranges that put the knobs at the front; Samsung's recall is for slide-in models.
+The common thread is the front-knob location, not the cabinet style.
+The knobs on affected models rotate with minimal torque — little click, detent, or resistance — and a mid-size dog leaning against the front panel can turn a burner to high.

-The 28 confirmed fires happened when knobs were unknowingly activated while the owners were asleep, away from home, or in another room.
+The confirmed fires happened when knobs were unknowingly activated while owners were asleep, away from home, or in another room.
 Items left on the cooktop — cutting boards, dish towels, mail — ignited.
-Three dogs died in separate incidents when burners were activated while owners were at work.
+Three dogs died in separate incidents when burners were activated while owners were away.

 What LG Is Offering